Skip to content

 public class MyObject extends GObject {

 However, the GObject type system itself will not recognize it as its own class.
 Therefore, you need to register your class as a new GType.
-You can do this manually by calling GObjects.typeRegisterStaticSimple and GObjects.typeAddInterfaceStatic (see the documentation here and here), but Java-GI offers an easy-to-use wrapper function: Types.register(classname).
-This uses reflection to determine the name, parent class, implemented interfaces and overridden methods, and registers it as a new GType.
+To do this, Java-GI offers an easy-to-use wrapper function: Types.register(classname).
+This will use reflection to determine the name, parent class, implemented interfaces and overridden methods, and will register it as a new GType.

-It is recommended to register the new gtype in a field gtype like this:
+It is recommended to register the new gtype in a static field gtype like this:

 private static final Type gtype = Types.register(MyObject.class);